subvisual/subvisual.com/src/posts/2021-04-26-still/index.md

 end
 ```

 And you’re done.
 You can write SASS now.
 Do you also want to make some API requests during build time?
-Maybe fetch the number of starts from Github’s API?
+Maybe fetch the number of stars from Github’s API?

 ```elixir
   defmodule YourSite.Github do